 ‘A pretty intense firefight’: Assessing the battle for Glenwood Canyon

-Firefighters in Glenwood Canyon said Thursday that the weather in recent days has added to the complexity of taming a wildfire that has already burned more than 29,000 acres.
+Firefighters in Glenwood Canyon said Thursday the weather in recent days has added to the complexity of taming a wildfire that has burned more than 29,000 acres.

-“The weather has been moody, to say the least,” said Joe Kempel, an engine operator with a firefighting outfit from Cascade, Montana, that is under contract to the federal government.
+“The weather has been moody, to say the least,” said Joe Kempel, an engine operator with a firefighting outfight from Cascade, Montana, that is under contract to the federal government.

 Kempel and his crew have an engine that holds more than 1,100 gallons of water.
 They were helping protect cabins and other structures at the historic Bair Ranch on the eastern end of the canyon.
 They were stationed about 1 mile south of Interstate 70 and a few hundred feet above it.